zeljkoobrenovic/grounded-architecture/_posts/2022-03-08-six-simple-rules.md

 > * This view is well aligned with the ideas of Grounded Architecture.

 <br>
-The book Six Simple Rules: How to Manage Complexity without Getting Complicated by Yves Morieux and Peter Tollman offered fresh air for my vision of an architecture practice.
-Morieux and Tollman introduced the concept of Smart Simplicity with six rules or strategies that enable organizations to promote new behaviors and improve performance.
-The Six Simple Rules approach emphasizes that in today's business environment, you **need to set up organizational structures based on cooperation**.
+The book [Six Simple Rules: How to Manage Complexity without Getting Complicated](https://www.bcg.com/capabilities/organization-strategy/smart-simplicity) by Yves Morieux and Peter Tollman offered fresh air for my vision of an architecture practice.
+Morieux and Tollman introduced the concept of **Smart Simplicity** with six rules or strategies that enable organizations to promote new behaviors and improve performance.
+The Six Simple Rules approach emphasizes that in today's business environment, you need to set up **organizational structures based on cooperation**.

 <div class="quote">
 In today's complicated business environments, you must set up organizational structures based on cooperation.
 </div>

-The Six Simple Rules approach is a practical solution for today's complex business environment.
-It advocates for the setup of organizational structures that harmonize, empowering individuals with more autonomy to act.
+The authors developed the Six Simple Rules approach as a practical solution for today's complex business environment.
+The rules in the book are based on the premise that the key to managing complexity is the **combination of autonomy and cooperation.** The book advocates for the setup of organizational structures that harmonize, empowering individuals with more autonomy to act.
 This approach is about trusting the capabilities of the organization's people to handle complex problems, fostering a cooperative and efficient work environment.

 In this chapter, I explore how Grounded Architecture and Six Simple Rules are best friends.
 The Six Simple Rules ideas have been a significant source of inspiration for my work. [**Conway's Law**](https://martinfowler.com/bliki/ConwaysLaw.html) shows that the link between organizational structures and IT architecture is like peanut butter and jelly—strong and better together.
 The Six Simple Rules approach and architectural work are all about managing complexity without getting tangled up.